Talk to Your Guide: (605) 252-9100

 Parks, Monuments, and Protected Places

 National parks, monuments, state parks, and protected areas each serve a different purpose in preserving this landscape.
 These guides explain what makes each place unique, what visitors should know before arriving, and how protection helps keep the land intact for future generations.
+You’ll get a clear sense of the differences between these designations, including how they affect access, rules, visitor services, and what kinds of activities are allowed.

 badlands national park tour